yellowsummer1972/curlpump/README.md

 # curlpump
-pumping curl requests to stress test number of sites and find the breaking point
+pumping curl requests to stress test number of sites and find the breaking point I've included a list known Russian gov and propaganda websites for you to "test"

+Requirements
+- You need a linux host with docker
+- Have some understanding with bash
+- Have VPN while running this to attack websites.
+(This is important: Don't run it if you don't have vpn)

 How to build and run